alimony/text-comparison-tools/README.md

 optional arguments:
-  -h, --help            show this help message and exit --include-stopwords   include very common words in results (default: False) --sort {alpha,frequency,occurrences,length}
+  -h, --help            show this help message and exit --include-stopwords   include very common words in results (default: False) --word-frequency-list WORD_FREQUENCY_LIST
+                        providing a text file containing "word;frequency"
+                        lines will print that frequency data next to the word in output, and sort on it --sort {alpha,frequency,occurrences,length}
                         how to sort output; by word alphabetically, by its frequency in the given texts, number of occurrences,